clever-lang/clever-lang.github.com/_posts/2012-01-18-code-samples.markdown

 {% endhighlight %}

 #### Sieve of Erastothenes
+Fills an Array<Int> named `primes` with all primes less than 1000 and prints on the standard output.

 {% highlight ruby %}
-// Fills an Array<Int> named `primes` with all primes less than 1000

 import std.io as io;

 Array<Bool> isPrime;